halllllll/surume-local/README.md

 SURUME-local is Microsoft Teams Chat broadcast tool, assuming go on local server.

 # usage
-You need register app for Azure(Entra ID) Active Directory and prepare below info:
+You need register app for Azure Entra ID (former Active Directory) and prepare below info:

 - Client ID
 - Authority(your organization domain)
 - localhost port number
+- Redirect URI

 SURUME-local use Microsoft Teams APIs(MS Graph API), so the app must have these scopes: